thorgotothegym/magic-the-gathering/README.md

 Create a React CRUD app that fetches data from [Magic The Gathering's API] (https://docs.magicthegathering.io/).

-## Requirements
+## Features

-### Typescript
+- Read the cards - User can view a list of cards provided by the API.
+No need to add pagination, as long as one main page is shown with some hards.
+(Done)

-### Create a card collection

-User can add cards to collections (for example, having an add to favourites option).
+- Create a card collection - User can add cards to collections (for example, having an add to favourites option).
   As a nice to have, the user can have multiple collections.

-### Read the cards

-User can view a list of cards provided by the API.
-No need to add pagination, as long as one main page is shown with some hards.
+(Done)

-### Update the collection name
+- Update the collection name .
 This is a nice to have.

-### Delete
+(Done)

-Delete cards from the collection and delete the collection itself.
+- Delete cards from the collection and delete the collection itself.
+(Done)
-The Create, Update and Delete actions don't need to be permanent (nice to have).

-## Features

-- CSS Variables and Modules
-- ...
-- ...

 ## Technologies